ualtinok/kandilli/README.md

   - Even though normally it's an uint16 array, we send as bytes: packed as 2 bytes per item.
   - This saves a lot of gas on calldata because if we directly send as uint16 array, each item is sent as 32 bytes.
 * We use tight struct packing where possible.
+* We have 2 seperate function for lost bid withdrawal.
+  - One of them can be used before all winning bids are claimed, that one requires winning bids to be sent as calldata, and checks that sent bid index is not in winning list.
+  - Second one can only be used after all winning bids are claimed, this one doesn't require sending any calldata and further checks.

 ## Feature extensions:
 - [ ] Lifetime limit for auctioned item count.